IDAES/idaes-pse/docs/source/property_models/water.rst

 properties are Expressions, any property available can be easily calculated after the model is solved, whether is was needed in the model or not.

-Although not generally used the wappers provide direct access to the ExternalFunctions also.
+Although not generally used the wrappers provide direct access to the ExternalFunctions also.
 For more information see section :ref:`ExternalFunctions
 <property_models/water:ExternalFunctions>`